Great Elm Farm

 The wider landscape will be rewilded, continuing our client’s work to restore and cleanse the land.
 This includes removing pollutants from previous commercial farming practices, completing the restoration of ancient waterways, creating new wetland habitats, and extending their programme of tree planting and carbon capture.

-We have calculated that carbon sequestration across the site will offset any emissions generated during the construction of the house, meaning the entire project (both house and landscape) will be carbon positive within its first year of completion.
+We have calculated that carbon sequestration across the site will offset any emissions generated during the construction of the house, meaning the entire project (both house and landscape) will be carbon positive within its first year of occupation.

 The project recently secured planning permission under the stringent ‘Paragraph 84’ clause of the National Planning Policy Framework, where we demonstrated that the proposal is of exceptional quality, truly outstanding, and capable of raising standards of rural design more generally.